jackpal/jackpal.github.io/_posts/2020-12-30-Speeding_up_Web_Scraping.md

 We need to split our existing scrapeHouseplants function into three functions:

-1. scrapeListOfHousePlants: A function that scrapes the main houseplants page and produces a list of individual houseplants.
+1. scrapeListOfHouseplants: A function that scrapes the main houseplants page and produces a list of individual houseplants.
 2. reduceHouseplantInfos: A function that combines a list of HouseplantInfos into the final HouseplantCategoryDictionary